-The population levels in Table 1 are utilized as the City's current population projections in this CIE Update to determine the City's public facility needs during the 5-year planning period from 2019/20 to 2023/24.
-During the FY 2019-25 period the City is expected to grow by an estimated 4.6% per year which is similar to the growth experienced in the past 10 year period.
-City staff has calculated there are 5,737 dwelling units approved in site plans by the City but un-built as of May 2018 which provides an estimated future population capacity of 18,932.
-This future residential capacity has been factored into the projections above.
-With these approved units and available vacant land, Doral has residential inventory to accommodate future growth through 2024.
+The population levels in Table 1 are utilized as the City's current population projections in this CIE Update to determine the City's public facility needs during the 5-year planning period from 2020/21 to 2024/25.
+City staff has calculated there are 7,935 dwelling units approved in site plans by the City but un-built as of July 2020 which provides an estimated future population capacity of 26,185 using the average Doral household size from the U.S. Census (3.3 persons/household).
+With these unbuilt dwelling units, Doral has sufficient residential inventory to accommodate future growth through 2025 and beyond.